diegomezg/devops-trainee-program/11 - Terraform/README.md

 ## Learning objectives

 - Recognize immutable infrastructure.
-- Understand when to use Terraform and/or Config Mgmt tools.
+- Identify when to use Terraform and/or configuration management tools.
 - Use DevOps techniques with Terraform.
 - Integrate Terraform to CICD tools.